Dementia Care Training

 Click the topic title for a module description.

 This module presents facts about dementia and other related conditions such as Mild Cognitive Impairment.
 It further distinguishes between dementias and pseudodementias, such as delirium and depression, to help caregivers understand and recognize what those they care for may be suffering.
 Different types of dementia are also discussed to help caregivers recognize symptoms and provide care appropriately.

 While maintaining that each individual progresses differently, this module gives an overview of the different stages of dementia.
 It aims to help caregivers understand how best to respond and effectively communicate at each stage to help maintain independence carrying out activities of daily living for as long as possible.
 The Global Deterioration Scale and Folstein Mini Mental State Examination are some tools that are discussed to determine a resident’s stage of dementia.
 This session emphasizes that at all stages, the inherent dignity of each person should be honored.

-This module asks participants to consider both the needs of families and of themselves.
+This module asks participants to consider the needs of both families and themselves.
 There are guidelines to help cope with dementia in a loved one.
 In addition, caregivers are encouraged to identify their unique gifts and talents and to care for themselves to avoid compassion burnout.
-The session ends with a group relaxation exercise--an effective strategy for family and caregiver alike.
+The session ends with a group relaxation exercise—an effective strategy for family and caregiver alike.

 Time will be reserved for students to take a post-test.
 A score of 70% or higher on the post-test will earn a student a certificate of completion.

 Please note, a Certificate of Completion attests to the knowledge of the material tested; however, it does not license or qualify mastery of application of material.

 Our Dementia Care Training Program Includes: